Patsrnpt/Exoplanet-Atmosphere/README.md

 ```

 Once you've identified the appropriate data folder for your analysis (see [Data Structure](#data-structure) above), you're ready to run the analysis scripts provided in this repository.

 ---

-## Results

-*(Coming soon: this section will include comparison plots of Doppler shift measurements between the Ideal and Real cases, along with a summary of how spectral resolution impacts derived wind speeds.)*

----